ContainerSolutions/tinkerbell-rpi4-workflow/README.md

 ### Setup nfs and tftp
-Unfortunately the tinkerbell native method for provisioning os image won't work out of the box with the raspberries pies, because they don't support fully yet the ipxe (https://rpi4-uefi.dev/ is missing firmare for lan port).
+Unfortunately the tinkerbell native method for provisioning os image won't work out of the box with the raspberries pies (version4), because they don't support fully yet the ipxe (https://rpi4-uefi.dev/ is missing firmare for the lan port).
 So it is required to setup workaround for booting them and invoke tinkerbell workflow.
-The workaround consist of configuring them to boot them using netboot and load their filesystem from nfs server.
-Once loaded, the system will invoke the process responsible for executing the workflow - workflow-helper.
+The workaround consist of configuring them to boot using netboot and load their root filesystem from nfs server.
+Once loaded, the system will invoke the process responsible for the workflow execution - workflow-helper.

 Plan of execution:
 1. RPi boots and gets IP from boots